Cockatoo Island: Recent use and activities

 Sydney Ferries services Cockatoo Island as part of its Woolwich/Balmain ferry route and Parramatta RiverCat route.
 Day visitors are welcome, and can picnic, barbecue, visit the cafe, wander at leisure or take an audio or guided tour.
 Cockatoo Island is open daily and there is no admission charge.

 Regular events and art installations are a feature of the island.

 Cockatoo Island has grown into a versatile cultural venue on Sydney's cultural calendar.
 In 2008, it was a major venue partner of the 16th Biennale of Sydney, attracting over 80,000 visitors over 12 weeks.
 In 2010, the event attracted over 156,000 people.
 In 2009, Cockatoo Island hosted the Sydney Festival's "All Tomorrow's Parties" music festival.
 The two-day festival included twenty-four bands over four stages across the island, and was curated and headlined by Nick Cave, attracting an audience of over 11,000.
 The island hosted the World's Funniest Island Comedy Festival in October 2009, with 200 comedy acts appearing over a weekend, attracting over 8,000 visitors.

 The island is also increasingly used as a venue for private events both large and small.
 Part of films Unbroken (film) and the blockbuster X-Men Origins: Wolverine were filmed there in 2008.
 Reality television programs have also used the island as a location.

-Cockatoo Island is the site of an artistic piece which resembles the shadow of Captain Cook's commemorative statue in Sydney.
-This piece named 'Shadow on the Land, an excavation' pictures a dug out outline of the statue on a grass patch.
+Cockatoo Island was the site of a temporary public artwork which resembled the shadow of Captain Cook's commemorative statue in Sydney.
+This piece named 'Shadow on the Land, an excavation' by Nicholas Galanin excavated an outline of the statue on a grass patch, created for the 2020 Biennale of Sydney (22nd edition).